 At least three individuals have committed their lives to Christ as a result of the TV airing of Daniel’s video testimony, produced by our Croatian media partner who serves as a Reach Beyond missionary together with his wife.
 Among the new believers was Daniel’s cousin who hadn’t talked to him in years, but after watching the programme decided to break his silence and restart the relationship.

 His cousin was also impressed with Daniel’s positive attitude after he survived a horrific traffic accident.
 While riding a motorcycle pulling a trailer full of scrap metal, he lost control and crashed, shards of medal crushing his hip and legs.
 Thanks to what Daniel described as a “miracle of God,” doctors decided against amputating a leg and performed hip reconstruction surgery.

-According to Mario, Daniel said his cousin kept asking him, “How can you sing when you are in so much pain?” to which Daniel replied, “I have God now.”
+According to our partner, Daniel said his cousin kept asking him, “How can you sing when you are in so much pain?” to which Daniel replied, “I have God now.”
 Realising the magnitude of Jesus’ love and his own sinfulness, the cousin gave his life to Christ and began attending a local church.

 Another couple from Daniel’s hometown of Karlovac also came to the Lord after hearing his testimony on the TV programme.

 An additional report came from a young drug addict in Zagreb who showed showed an interest in Christianity after watching just the last 10 minutes of the show together with his grandfather.
 The man pleaded, “Please take me to Daniel.
 He knows what I am going through.
 All others have failed, but Daniel has what I need.
 He is the only one that can help me.”
 The addict later met with the youth pastor of another church congregation, “but to our knowledge he is not saved yet,” our partner said.